AngelinaZhai/AngelinaZhai/README.md

 ### :woman_technologist: About Me:

 Welcome!
 I am an aspiring software developer interested in the interdisciplinary applications of technology.
-I am currently looking for summer internships and research opportunities.
 Check out the demos listed in the "Past Projects" section!

 ---